-Our PhD research programmes in Cambridge will allow you to explore your own interests in musicology, supported by the expertise of our staff.
+Our PhD research programmes will allow you to join one of our research projects or explore your own interests in Musicology, supported by the expertise of our staff.

 Our research encompasses critical and contextual investigation, mostly focused on twentieth-century and contemporary music and performance practice, including Cuban music for example, but also early music practice and reception through the work of ethnomusicologist researchers.
 These areas of investigation frequently support the practice-based activities of contributing staff, both in the areas of composition and performance.